mannreis/netcdf-c/docs/nczarr.md

 # NCZarr versus Pure Zarr. {#nczarr_purezarr}

-The NCZARR format extends the pure Zarr format by adding extra keys such as ''\_NCZARR\_ARRAY'' inside the ''.zarray'' object.
+The NCZARR format extends the pure Zarr format by adding extra keys such as ''\_nczarr\_array'' inside the ''.zarray'' object.
 It is possible to suppress the use of these extensions so that the netcdf library can read and write a pure zarr formatted file.
 This is controlled by using ''mode=zarr'', which is an alias for the ''mode=nczarr,zarr'' combination.